23000003/23000003/README.md

 #
 ### About Me:
-- I'm currently learning/exploring <code>*aaS</code> and <code>Fullstack Development</code>. 🤓
+- I'm currently interested in Software Engineering.
-- 2nd Year Information Technology Student at University of San Carlos. 🏫
+- 3rd Year Information Technology Student at University of San Carlos. 🏫
 - I'm only good in things that interests me. 🍂
 ##